 And so ended the first day of many hardships to come.
 May tomorrow be another day for the trio.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TheAuthorofFantasyWrite a Review